Leoguar Ebikes

 From "Push" to "Partner"

 Not all pedal-assist systems feel the same.
 The "feel" of the ride depends largely on what type of sensor the electric bicycle uses: a cadence sensor or a torque sensor.
 Understanding this difference is important for choosing a bike that matches your riding style.
-A cadence sensor detects that the pedals are turning.
-A torque sensor measures how hard you are pushing on the pedals.

 This difference creates two very different ride experiences.
 As experts at publications like ebiketips.road.cc often note, the choice between sensors is a main factor in ride feel, with many premium commuter bikes choosing a torque sensor on the motor for its natural and easy response.